Mechanics and heat

 Objectives and competences

-– to gain better understanding of theoretical and experimental methods in natural and technical sciences
+To acquire a general education in technical and natural sciences.
+To gain better understanding of theoretical and experimental methods in natural and technical sciences.

 Teaching and learning methods